Pylons/pyramid/docs/narr/models.rst

 :app:`Pyramid` API Functions That Act Against Models
 -------------------------------------------------------

-A model instance is used as the :term:`context` argument provided to a view.
+A model instance is used as the :term:`context` provided to a view.
 See :ref:`traversal_chapter` and :ref:`urldispatch_chapter` for more information about how a model instance becomes the context.

 The APIs provided by :ref:`traversal_module` are used against model instances.
 These functions can be used to find the "path" of a model,